How a Maze of Connected Rooms Became This Designer’s Dream Walk-In Closet

 Do: Streamline Your Flooring

-Although it’s an unusual material for a dressing room, the ceramic floor tile was a necessary choice due to the odd layout (the primary suite’s main door leads into the dining room).
-Three types of flooring between the spaces felt too busy for Randazzo’s eye—“I couldn’t switch materials again,” she says.
-To give the same sense of warmth as the surrounding hardwood despite the stone’s chilly nature, she opted for a beige herringbone pattern.
+Although it’s an unusual material for a dressing room, the ceramic floor tile was a necessary choice due to the odd layout (the spot is sandwiched between the tiled primary bath and the dining room, which has hardwood flooring).
+Adding a third type felt too busy for Randazzo’s eye—“I couldn’t switch materials again,” she says.
+To give the same sense of warmth as the adjacent planks to the stone’s chilly nature, she opted for the same beige herringbone pattern that’s in the bathroom.
 Now even her two young kids love to be there.
 “They sit on the bench while I’m getting dressed,” she says.
 “It’s perfect quality time.”